scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** any
 - **Level Required:** 3/10

-Make a ranged attack against a target, adding a proficiency die to the roll.
+Make a ranged attack against a target, adding an enhanced die to the roll.
 On hit they take 1 wound, and on a critical they are pinned.
 A Pinned creature has a move and sprint speed of 0 and grants combat advantage, and cannot move until they spend 5 AP to free themselves.

-***Enhanced:*** Add a superior die instead of a proficiency die.
+***Enhanced:*** Add a superior die instead of an enhanced die.

 ___
 #### Heavy Swing